Automated Lane Merging via Game Theory and Branch Model Predictive Control: Problem Setting

-We propose a game-theoretic planner as illustrated in Figure \ref{fig:structure}.
-Unlike other conventional behavior planners that require a motion predictor as an upstream module, in our approach, we combine motion prediction and behavior planning.
-Our proposed game-theoretic behavior planner consists of three modules: semantic-level action generation, forward simulation, and trajectory evaluation.
-First, we enumerate the possible semantic-level decision sequences of the traffic participants over the decision horizon.
-For the ego vehicle, a semantic-level decision can be making a lane change, accelerating or decelerating.
-Then, we form the action tuples by combining the decision sequences of the ego vehicle and surrounding vehicles.
-For each action tuple, the forward simulator generates the trajectories of the relevant vehicles.
-Subsequently, the trajectory evaluator determines the costs of the trajectories for each action tuple.
-Next, we construct a matrix game and seek an equilibrium.
-Finally, the trajectory evaluator selects the action tuple associated with the equilibrium, and outputs the multi-vehicle trajectories.
+To tackle the lane-merging problem, we propose a game-theoretic planning framework, as illustrated in Figure \ref{fig:planner_structure}.
+Unlike traditional behavior planners that usually require a motion predictor as an upstream module, our approach combines motion prediction and behavior planning.
+The proposed game-theoretic behavior planner comprises three core modules.
+Specifically, we begin by enumerating the possible semantic-level decision sequences.
+For the ego vehicle, a semantic-level decision typically involves making a lane change, accelerating or decelerating.
+Then, we create the action pairs by combining the decision sequences of the ego vehicle and surrounding vehicles.
+For each action pair, the forward simulator generates the multi-vehicle trajectories, and the trajectory evaluator computes the costs associated with these trajectories.
+Finally, we construct a matrix game and seek multiple equilibrium strategies.
+The trajectory evaluator outputs the corresponding multi-vehicle equilibrium trajectories.
+Moreover, considering the uncertainty in the equilibrium strategies of surrounding vehicles, we develop a BMPC planner to handle the multi-modal behaviors exhibited by these vehicles, as shown in Figure \ref{fig:planner_structure}.
+Specifically, since the ego vehicle (in blue) is uncertain whether the nearby vehicle (in pink) will yield, it plans a trajectory tree with a shared branch that accommodates both possible decisions of the pink vehicle.
+Beyond the branching point, we assume the ego vehicle has full knowledge of the pink vehicle's decision.

-Although we apply the kinematic bicycle model to simulate the motion of the ego vehicle, the trajectory generated by the behavior planner might not be sufficiently smooth due to the coarse discretization step.
-Therefore, we employ an additional local motion planner \cite{liAutonomousDrivingCurvy2022} to produce a kinematically feasible trajectory.
-To ensure safety, the simulated trajectories of the surrounding vehicles are used to impose dynamic collision avoidance constraints.